fireflylearning/pattern-library/README.md

 - gulp export

-    build and exports the xsl and css files to `export` directory.
-The location can be overriden in `config/options.local.js`.
+    - build and exports the xsl and css files to `export` directory.
+    - export js modules to `export-js`.
+    - The locations can be overriden in `config/options.local.js`.
+    - Alternatively, paths can be set via command-line: `--export-path` and `--export-js-path`; eg: `gulp export --export-path www/files --export-js-path www/files/js`

 - gulp build